Non-Abelian Quantum Signal Processing: A Composite Pulse for Fast Analytic Control of Hybrid Oscillator-Qubit Processors: Universal Control of Bosonic Error-Corrected Qudits

-\textbf{Two qubit ancillae:} Our alternative circuit using two-qubit ancillae does not have the issue of engineering conditional Gaussian operations.
-This circuit only uses conditional displacements and qubit gates (again, protected from biased-noise ancilla error piecewise gate teleportation).
-Essentially it is the error-corrected gate teleportation with two pairs of GKP oscillator state-DV qubit combinations.
-This circuit yields better fidelity compared to the single qubit ancillae scheme, in the absence of errors.
+\paragraph{Two qubit ancillae.} In order to avoid conditional Gaussian operations which can be more difficult to realize in practice, another option is to realize a two-qubit version of the gate teleportation circuits discussed in Sec.~\ref{ssec:piecewise-teleportation}, which only uses conditional displacements and (two-) qubit gates.
+This circuit, shown in Fig.~\ref{fig:two-qubit-GKP} (see also App.~\ref{app:c-pauli}), yields better fidelity compared to the single qubit ancillae scheme in the absence of errors.
 It is similar to Fig.~\ref{fig:GKP_Teleportation}(a), except the middle gate can be a controlled Pauli operation between the two DV qubits given the initial states and final operation to be implemented.
-See App.~\ref{app:c-pauli}.
-However, this circuit cannot be converted into a pieceable circuit to yield high-fidelity gates in the presence of ancilla errors.
+Any controlled Pauli logical operation can be realized in a similar way.
+However, due to the way errors propagate, most of these gates do not benefit from dividing the rotation into smaller angles.